Many Afghan women face lonely, frightening births

 Contraception, while increasing in popularity, is still relatively little used in Afghanistan.
 Women also tend to marry very young, increasing the chances of a risky early pregnancy.

-In the gynecology ward of a women's hospital in Herat city, 20-year-old Gandul is recovering from the birth of her second child, out of six pregnancies.
-She travelled from neighboring Badghis province, nearly 100 km (60 miles) away, after she began haemorrhaging, leaving her newborn baby at home.
+In the gynaecology ward of a women's hospital in Herat city, 20-year-old Gandul is recovering from the birth of her second child, out of six pregnancies.
+She travelled from neighbouring Badghis province, nearly 100 km (60 miles) away, after she began haemorrhaging, leaving her newborn baby at home.

 In the next ward, Bibigul, who is 55, is awaiting a hysterectomy after suffering a uterine prolapse -- when the womb collapses from its normal position.
 She has been pregnant 12 times and had 10 babies.